 Vous vous êtes toujours demandé ce que la blockchain est, mais vous ne savez pas où débuter?
 Cryptomonnaies, bitcoin, ethereum, "smart contracts", mineurs, "hash power"... tout ceci vous donne mal à la tête, mais vous êtes avides de connaissances?
 Soyez assurés, nous sommes tous passés par là!
 De la genèse de la blockchain jusqu'aux perspectives futures de cette innovation dérangeante, cette conférence vous initiera aux principaux concepts et modes de fonctionnement de cette technologie.
 Bienvenue à bord!

-Join our expert SeminarsWorld® instructors in Los Angeles right before PMI Global Conference to network and learn with your peers in small-group, topic-intensive seminars aligned with the PMI Talent Triangle®, while you earn up to 28 PDUs and 2.8 Continuing Education Units.
+Join our expert SeminarsWorld® instructors in New Orleans to network and learn with your peers in small-group, topic-intensive seminars aligned with the PMI Talent Triangle® while you earn up to 28 PDUs and 2.8 Continuing Education Units.